List of UK top-ten singles in 1997: Chart debuts

 Makaveli was a pseudonym used by the late Tupac Shakur, who had charted at number six under the name 2Pac in 1996 with "California Love", alongside Dr. Dre.
 The Seahorses was formed by former The Stone Roses guitarist John Squire.
 His old group had debuted in 1989 with "Fools Gold"/"What the World is Waiting For", a number 8 hit.

 "Midnight in Chelsea" was Jon Bon Jovi's first single to make an impact without his bandmates, peaking at number four.
 He had a second hit single this year, "Queen of New Orleans", which reached number 10.
 Will Smith first made the chart in the duo DJ Jazzy Jeff and the Fresh Prince using his character name from The Fresh Prince of Bel-Air.
 The single "Men in Black" was the first time he charted under his own name.

 The "Perfect Day" charity single brought together musicians and performers from across entertainment, both established and new to the UK charts but performing as this line-up for the first time.
-The solo artists with previous chart credits were David Bowie, Elton John, Gabrielle, Joan Armatrading, Laurie Anderson, Lou Reed, Suzanne Vega and Tom Jones.
+The solo artists with previous chart credits were David Bowie, Elton John, Gabrielle, Joan Armatrading, Laurie Anderson, Lou Reed, Suzanne Vega, Tammy Wynette, and Tom Jones.
 Several artists had made the charts with their groups before, including Bono (U2), Brett Anderson (Suede), Heather Small (M People), Huey Morgan (Fun Lovin' Criminals), Ian Broudie (The Lightning Seeds), Shane MacGowan (The Pogues), as well as Keith Duffy, Michael Graham, Ronan Keating, Shane Lynch and Stephen Gately (all Boyzone).
 Additionally, conductor Andrew Davis, the BBC Symphony Orchestra, string group Brodsky Quartet, soprano saxophone player Courtney Pine and tenor horn player Sheona White all played on the track.